mikewest/webappsec-mixed-content/proposed-level-2-roadmap.md

 Priming](https://wicg.github.io/hsts-priming/) aimed to bump the defaults up a bit, but hasn't shown enough value in based on the rumblings I've heard from Mozilla to be worth implementing.

+### Downloads

+Insecure downloads can be highly dangerous, but they are not treated as mixed content, and many browsers (including Chrome) do not even label them as insecure in the UI.

 ## Proposals

 1. User agents should **upgrade rather than block** requests currently categorized as blockable